dokku/dokku/docs/nginx.md

 scheme://subdomain.domain.tld
 ```

-The `subdomain` is inferred from the pushed application name, while the `domain` is set during initial configuration in the `$DOKKU_ROOT/VHOST` file.
+The `subdomain` is inferred from the pushed application name, while the `domain` is set during initial configuration in the `$DOKKU_ROOT/VHOST` file or via `dokku domains:set-global`.

 You can optionally override this in a plugin by implementing the `nginx-hostname` plugin trigger.
 For example, you can reverse the subdomain with the following sample `nginx-hostname` plugin trigger: